codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_1_about_the_vmsav8-64_address_translation_syste.md

 > **NOTE:**
 > This means that an address held in the PC, LR, SP, or an ELR, is a VA.

+In AArch64 state, the VA address space has a maximum address width of 48 bits.
+With a single VA range this gives a maximum VA space of 256TB, with VA range of 0x0000_0000_0000_0000 to 0x0000_FFFF_FFFF_FFFF.